 Where to display your Check In Scotland QR code poster

-You should display your Check In Scotland QR code poster around your venue and request any visitors scan the QR code when they arrive at your venue.
+You should display your Check In Scotland QR code poster around your business or venue and request any visitors scan the QR code as soon as they arrive.
 This includes customers, staff and anyone else who visits your venue.

-What visitors to your venue need to do
+What visitors to your business or venue need to do

 When a visitor first scans your venue's unique QR code, it will launch a Check In Scotland online form on their phone.
 Your visitor needs to enter their contact details, including their name and contact number, and click 'check in' to confirm they're at your venue.
 This will record the date and time they arrived.